SJFOM/LCTHW/ex18/README.md

 ```c
 test_sorting(numbers, count, sorted_order);
 ```
 In the compiled binary "ex18" (not ex18.c) you can locate these lines.
-You must use a hex editor to do so, e.g.: using vim - ":% ! xxd" to enter hex editor mode.
+You must use a hex editor to do so, e.g.: using vim - ":% ! xxd" to enter hex editor mode (":% ! xxd -r" to exit).

 ```
 "test_sorting(numbers, count, sorted_order);"